shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 The second wolf swung his sword, and it hit its mark.
 The sword sliced through the torso of the first wolf.
 The sliced wolf let out a ghastly howl, and the cat leader lowered her spear.
 The second wolf pulled its face off to reveal that of a cat warrior.
 Its wolf body transformed instantly into an upright cat body.
 The disguised cat nodded at the cat leader, then put its wolf face back on, turning fully back into a wolf.

 The rest of the wolves were easily cleaned up, but there were more on their way.
 The cat leader silently tapped her drums three times.
 Her fellow warriors assumed a battle stance and awaited the ambush of wolves so she could escape.
 She expertly stalked across the outpost, dodging left and right through the buildings and evading all the rushing wolves.
-She arrived at an official looking building, one of the few that still had its guards.
+She arrived at an official-looking building, one of the few that still had its guards.
 With two quick strikes she slaughtered them in the throat.
 They gasped for breath, but no howl carried their spirits.

 She stormed through the door and down the halls, taking out any and all guards along the way.
 She arrived at the most important room.
 Spear at the ready, she barged in.
 The room was a small chamber built up with brick and supported with thin log pillars.
 Moonlight beamed through the open ceiling and reflected off the walls.
 Across from the cat leader, a figure shrouded in shadow squirmed and writhed on a cot.
 The cat leader held up her spear as she approached the cot.
 Soon, she could hear heavy breathing, and realized her foe was weak.
 Now was the time to strike.